-Recognised as a globally important conservation priority, the Eastern Africa Coastal Forest is under threat from illegal logging, fires, agriculture, and unsustainable charcoal production.
-The small forest remnants that make up the Coastal Forests of Eastern Africa cover less than 2% of the total land area of the region yet contain remarkable levels of biodiversity.
+The forests of coastal Kenya are rich in natural resources and as such have become a biodiversity hotspot of global importance.
+The Eastern Africa Coastal Forest is under threat from illegal logging, fires, agriculture, and unsustainable charcoal production.
+Recognised as a conservation priority, the small forest remnants that make up the Coastal Forests of Eastern Africa cover less than 2% of the total land area of the region yet contain remarkable levels of biodiversity.
+The coastal forests also play an important role in carbon sequestration and enhance local resilience to the impacts of climate change.

 Huge numbers of the plants and animals that live here are found nowhere else on earth.
 These endemic species include bush babies, the Tana River mangabey and the Zanzibar red colobus monkey.
 The open savannah surrounding the forest is home to some of Africa’s most threatened large animals, including the elephant and rhino.